 The era for aesthetic iPhone 14 cases has never been stronger.
-Characterised by their pastels, translucent, and ice-cold shades—most are designed to glamorise your phone and fit seamlessly into any outfit.
+Characterized by their pastels, translucent, and ice-cold shades—most are designed to glamorize your phone and fit seamlessly into any outfit.
 In addition, it often acts as a drop protection layer, keeping the screen from cracking.

 Or the case can act as the phone's skin, giving you a softer grip on the phone.

 The only problem is that most of these cases are made of silicone, which can turn yellow over time as it turns into a different material called metacrilate.